11 Crazy Winter Traditions You Might Not Know About

 11. Pickles on the Christmas Tree

-Households in the U.S. and Canada will decorate their Christmas trees with pickles (ornaments, that is).
-The origin of this tradition is disputed, but one story claims that during the Civil War, Private John C. Lower was captured and taken prisoner.
-Starving, he was given a pickle to eat on Christmas Eve, which saved his life.
-So he started the tradition of hiding a pickle on the tree each year.
-Another theory is that it’s an old tradition in Germany, called Weihnachtsgurke — the pickle was the last ornament hung on the tree, and the first child to find it got an extra gift.
-Others suspect it was a marketing ploy by Woolworth & Company to sell more pickle ornaments.
+Households in the United States and Canada have a Christmas tree tradition of decorating with pickles as ornaments.
+The origin of this tradition is disputed, but one story suggests that during the Civil War, Private John C. Lower, who was captured and taken prisoner, was given a pickle to eat on Christmas Eve, which saved his life.
+As a result, he started the tradition of hiding a pickle on the tree each year.
+Another theory is that this tradition originated in Germany, called Weihnachtsgurke, where the pickle was the last ornament hung on the tree, and the first child to find it received an extra gift.
+Some suspect that it was a marketing tactic by Woolworth & Company to sell more pickle ornaments.

 Print Friendly, PDF & Email